Fulkerson 15 points, 12 boards as No. 12 Vols top Cincinnati

 Keith Williams, who came into the game as Cincinnati’s leading scorer at over 17 points per game, was limited to six.

+“We were able to lock down (defensively) late,” Tennessee coach Rick Barnes said.
+“We’re a better shooting team that we were, but it’s nice to know you can still win when you shoot like that.”

-While the Vols struggled from the field, shooting just 32 percent, they managed to hold a 44-34 rebounding advantage.
+While the Vols struggled from the field, they managed to hold a 44-34 rebounding advantage.
 They were beaten on the boards by Colorado in their opener, 38-32.

 Cincinnati big men Chris Vogt and Rapolas Ivanauskas each had three fouls by halftime.
+Vogt ultimately fouled out.

 BIG PICTURE